-The purely stylistic starting point is the 60s and 70s where watches such as Speedmaster Mark and Flightmaster laid the foundations of those wonderful years that gave the foundations to modern watchmaking.
+The purely stylistic starting point is the 60s and 70s where watches like Speedmaster Mark and Flightmaster laid the foundations of those wonderful years that gave the foundation to modern watchmaking.

 Marco deliberately takes inspiration by re-introducing the steel case in a 43mm format which, however, turns out to be very light on the wrist test compared to the great classics of Omega.
 Just turn the watch to understand why: the splendid movement designed in collaboration with Agenhor deserved as much space and visibility as possible.

 Chronograph movement that has 314 parts and 49 jewels focusing on measuring a short period of time: the minute.